kaimast/lsm-rs/README.md

 This implementation does *not* aim to reimplement LevelDB.
 The major differences are:
 * *Separation of keys and values*: like [WiscKey](https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf), values are store separately to increase compaction speed
 * *Concurrent compaction*: Multiple threads can compact at the same time for higher write throughput (not fully implemented yet)
 * *Async-support*: All API calls are exposed as async functions.
-Note, that internally tokio still uses blocking IO in a separate thread pool.
-Eventually, there will be support for [io_uring](https://github.com/tokio-rs/tokio/issues/2411).

 ## Supported Architectures:
 Currently, the code is only tested on Linux machines, but it should run on all systems supported by the rust compiler.